I have a plethora of mentors. Some men. Some women. So many who have taught me so much.

 So, here is my advice: Whether you are a man or a woman – young or old – like good dads say, you can do whatever you want to do.
 Repeat after me, “I can do whatever I want to do.”
 Grab that concept by the reins and hold on!
 Once you start listening, you are going to find your calling, and it will be an awesome ride getting there!

-Chief Kathy Clay is chief of the Jackson Hole Fire/EMS (Wyoming) department.
+Chief Kathy Clay is the battalion chief fire marshal of the Jackson Hole Fire/EMS (Wyoming) department.
 She holds an IAFC and Missouri Valley Division membership and sits on the Wyoming Governor’s Council on Fire Prevention.
 She also represents the International Association of Wildland Fire (IAWF) on the Vision 20/20 Steering Committee, and is a former IAWF board member.
 Clay is the Fire Investigator for Teton County (Wyoming) and is a member of the International Association of Arson Investigators.